brockhager/neuroswarm/docs/node-installation.md

 # Installation & One-click Local Setup

+> NOTE: This document is synchronized to the project Wiki and the GitHub Wiki is the canonical source: https://github.com/brockhager/neuro-infra/wiki

 This document provides a one-click local install flow for end-users to run NeuroSwarm nodes and for developers to build installers.

 Sections: